rbofficial/Personnalise/README.md

 # Personnalise
 A Real-Time News Recommendation System that provides a customised news list to each user.
-Consists of a news pipeline that scrapes news from over ten sources, dedupes and stores them- using MongoDB, Redis and RabbitMQ.
-Uses Convolutional Neural Network (CNN) to classify the scraped news into 18 predefined categories, and a click log processor to collect user’s click logs for updating users’ preference.